Sorbet

 X = T.let(42, Integer)

-The comment must be placed at the end of the assignement.
+The comment must be placed at the end of the assignment.
 Either on the same line if the assignment is on a single line, or on the last line if the assignment spans multiple lines:

 x = [